 Introduce by connecting to yesterday.
-"Yesterday, we learned everyone's names, and some of us will remember them and some may need a reminder.
-Today we'll practice introducing ourselves like we don't know each other's names and then greet with a wave."

-Begin by greeting the student next to you with "Good morning, I'm " and a wave.
-The student greeted will wave and say, "Good morning, ."
-That student will then turn to the next student, wave and say, "Good morning, I'm ," and so on around the circle.
-If students are not in a circle, name the next student who will greet or post the order, ensuring every student is greeted.
+"We learned everyone's names yesterday.
+Some of us will remember them, and some may need a reminder.
+Today, we'll practice introducing ourselves like we don't know each other's names and then greet with a wave.
+Watch as I model."
+Look to the next person in the circle.
+"Hi, I'm .
+What's your name?"
+When the student responds, wave and say, "Good morning, ."
+The student waves and returns, "Good morning, ."
+If you are not sitting in a circle, you can name the next student, ensuring every student is greeted.

+Post or share a list indicating the order in which students will be greeted.
 Introduce the greeting by connecting to yesterday.
-"Yesterday, we learned each other's names, and today we'll greet each other in our group by saying good morning and your first name, and giving a wave."
-Model saying hello to one person with "Good morning, I'm " and a wave.
-Ask students what they notice.
-Then have the student say good morning in return.

-Explain that students will unmute when it is their turn to greet and be greeted and then mute afterward so that the rest of the greetings can be heard.
-Post the student list for the greeting to begin.
-Continue until everyone has been greeted.
+"Yesterday, we learned each other's names, and today, we'll greet each other in our group by saying good morning and waving.
+Watch how I model saying hello to one person."
+Turn to the first student on the list and say, "Good morning, ," and wave.
+Then, have that student say "Good morning" back to you and wave.
+Remind students to unmute to speak and then mute again.
+Students continue greeting the next student on the list until everyone has been greeted.